 Also some mechanics say that some aftermarket impellers are not made to specs and the small sealer ridges on the center rubber are not thick enough allowing water to be pushed back by.

-Removal & Replacement of the Shaft Seals Without Disassembling the Lower Unit : The prop shaft seals consist of 2 back to back seals of the same size.
+Removal & Replacement of the Shaft Seals Without Disassembling the Lower Unit : This section deals with either the driveshaft seal below the water pump OR the prop shaft seals which consist of 2 back to back seals of the same size.
 This method uses one to keep the water out while the other keeps the oil in.
 These two seals are identical, but are placed back to back.